 Housing is available during all breaks with consent from Residence Life.
-All students who want to remain on campus during breaks must apply to stay in a dorm that will remain open.
+All students who want to remain on campus during breaks must apply to stay in a residence hall or apartment building that will remain open.

 17. Who do I contact for maintenance issues in my room?